sarahmib/CS_260/README.md

   The calendar with all events and comments input by other users is updated live.

 ## HTML deliverable
-*HTML pages - Four HTML page that represent the ability to login, view a calendar, submit an event, and view information about the site.
+*HTML pages - Four HTML page that represent the ability to login, view a calendar, submit an event, and view information about the site.<br>
 *Links - The login page automatically links to the calendar viewing page.
-All pages contain links to each other.
+All pages contain links to each other.<br>
 *Text - Most text used is on the about page.
-Other text is in dropdown boxes, such as the M/D/Y selection.
+Other text is in dropdown boxes, such as the M/D/Y selection.<br>
-*Images - There's an image that will be to the right of the month/year display of the calendar.
+*Images - There's an image that will be to the right of the month/year display of the calendar.<br>
-*Login - Input box and submit button for login.
+*Login - Input box and submit button for login.<br>
-*Database - The event information and comments represent what will be pulled from the database.
+*Database - The event information and comments represent what will be pulled from the database.<br>
-*WebSocket - Events and comments displayed will also be updated live.
+*WebSocket - Events and comments displayed will also be updated live.<br>